 Though our mother was anything but religious, on Christmas Eve morning in a usually very snowy Chicago suburb, she would sing to us this Greek Christmas carol.
 She still insists that children should have something to believe in and look forward to… and indeed, this carol marked the official countdown to Christmas, which for us meant finally opening our presents plus plenty of Greek food, friends, song and dance.

-The poem, penned by Stelios Sperantzas (1888-1962), is performed here by folk singer Mariza Koch and her children’s choir.
+The poem, penned by Stelios Sperantzas (1888-1962), is performed below by Greek folk singer Mariza Koch and her children’s choir.

 Greek Carols on Christmas Eve